Jumat, 19 Mei 2017

 Factual

-• The atomic constituents are protons, electrons and neutrons.
+• The atomic constituents are protons,

 • Atomic number, mass number